conneroisu/steroscopic-hardware/cmd/README.md

 - logger: The application logger for recording events and errors
 - params: Stereoscopic algorithm parameters \(block size, max disparity\)
-- leftStream: Stream manager for the left camera
-- rightStream: Stream manager for the right camera
-- outputStream: Stream manager for the generated depth map output
 - cancel: CancelFunc to gracefully shut down the application

 Returns an http.Handler and any error encountered during setup.